Skip to main content

 }

 Object storage supports Amazon S3, Google Cloud Storage, Azure Blob, and S3-compatible targets.
-Use auth_mode: "cloud_identity" only for S3 or GCS when the gateway runs with an attached cloud identity that can write to the bucket.
+Use cloud identity only for S3 or GCS when the gateway runs with an attached identity that can write to the bucket.
+Use credential_ref for Azure Blob and for S3-compatible targets that require static credentials.

 For Aliyun SLS, configure the endpoint host, project, log store, and credential reference: